-Frequency Type of Measurement Monitoring/Control Reportingto ALCO (Monthly) EXCO (Monthly) Risk Committee (Quarterly) BOD (Quarterly) On a monthly basis and more frequently if required, measurement and report of Value Risk and NII Risk for RBCIS Bank including: Value Risk and NII Risk exposures under an instantaneous up or down 100 basis pointrate change as outlined in the EBA/GL/2018/02; The change in economic value that results from calculating the outcome of the standard shock, as referred to in Article 98(5) of CRD IV and in the EBA EBA/GL/2018/02.
+Frequency Type of Measurement Monitoring/Control Reporting to On a monthly basis and more frequently if required, measurement and report of Value Risk and NII Risk for RBCIS Bank including: Value Risk and NII Risk exposures under an instantaneous up or down 100 basis point rate change as outlined in the EBA/GL/2018/02; The change in economic value that results from calculating the outcome of the standard shock, as referred to in Article 98(5) of CRD IV and in the EBA EBA/GL/2018/02.
 Measurement of the EVE and NII/earnings sensitivity under different stress test scenarios for potential changes in the level and shape of the interest rate yield curve as outlined in the EBA/GL/2018/02.
 Measurement of the risk subcomponents of IRRBB, including: gap risk, option risk and basis risk as outlined in EBA GL/2018/02.
-First line of defense Corporate Treasury Luxembourg TMSLuxembourg Second line of defense GRM Market and Counterparty Credit Risk Luxembourg Quarterly Reporting to • ECB On a quarterly basis update of the Quantitative and qualitative sections of the IRRBB template as part of the supervisory STE.
-First line of defense Annual Reporting • CSSF On an annual basis, update of the quantitative and qualitative sections of the IRRBB CSSF regulatory reporting.
+First line of defense Quarterly Reporting to • ECB On a quarterly basis update of the Quantitative and qualitative sections of the IRRBB template as part of the supervisory STE.
+First line of defense Annual Reporting ■ CSSF On an annual basis, update of the quantitative and qualitative sections of the IRRBB CSSF regulatory reporting.
 First line of defense Corporate Treasury Luxembourg Second line of defense GRM Market and Counterparty Credit Risk Luxembourg